citusdata/citus_docs/get_started/concepts.rst

 .. image:: ../images/executor-overview.png
     :alt: tasks connecting to worker pools

-The coordinator node holds one connection pool for each worker.
+The coordinator node has a connection pool for each worker.
 Each pool can contain at most :ref:`max_shared_pool_size` connections, to limit the total connections to the worker between all tasks.
-Furthermore, each session (such as ``SELECT * FROM foo;`` in the diagram) is limited to opening at most :ref:`max_adaptive_executor_pool_size` connections for its tasks in total across all worker pools.
-That setting is configurable at the session level as well, for priority management.
+Furthermore, each query (such as ``SELECT * FROM foo`` in the diagram) is limited to opening at most :ref:`max_adaptive_executor_pool_size` connections for its tasks in total across all worker pools.
+That setting is configurable at the session level, for priority management.

-old stuff:

-Citus' adaptive executor conserves database connections to help reduce resource usage on worker nodes during multi-shard queries.
-When running a query, the executor begins by using a single -- usually precached -- connection to a remote node.
-If the query finishes within the time period specified by citus.executor_slow_start_interval, no more connections are required.
-Otherwise the executor gradually establishes new connections as directed by citus.executor_slow_start_interval.
-(See also :ref:`executor_configuration`).

-With the behavior explained above, the executor aims to open an optimal number of connections to remote nodes.
-For short running multi-shard queries, like an index-only-scan on the shards, the executor may use only a single connection and execute all the queries on the shards over a single connection.
-For longer running multi-shard queries, the executor will keep opening connections to parallelize the execution on the remote nodes.
-If the queries on the shards take long (such as > 500ms), the executor converges to using one connection per shard (or up to citus.max_adaptive_executor_pool_size), in order to maximize the parallelism.
+It can be faster to execute short tasks sequentially over the same connection rather than establishing new connections for them in parallel.
+Long running tasks, on the other hand, benefit from more immediate parallelism.

+To balance the needs of short and long tasks, Citus uses :ref:`executor_slow_start_interval`.
+That setting specifies a delay between connection attempts for the tasks in a multi-shard query.
+When a query first queues tasks, the tasks can acquire just one connection.
+At the end of the each interval, Citus increases the number of simultaneous connections it will open.
+The slow start behavior can be disabled entirely with :ref:`force_max_query_parallelization`.

+When a task finishes using a connection, the worker pool will hold the connection open for later.
+Caching the connection avoids the overhead of connection reestablishment between coordinator and worker.
+However, each pool will hold no more than :ref:`max_cached_conns_per_worker` idle connections open at once, to limit idle connection resource usage in the worker.